 The designated safeguarding lead should undertake Prevent awareness training.

-In addition to the formal training set out above, their knowledge and skills should be refreshed (this might be via e-bulletins, meeting other designated safeguarding leads, or simply taking time to read and digest safeguarding developments) at regular intervals, as required, and at least annually, to allow them to understand and keep up with any developments relevant to their role so they:
+In addition to the formal training set out above, their knowledge and skills should be refreshed (this might be via e-bulletins, meeting other designated safeguarding leads, or simply taking time to read and digest safeguarding developments) at regular intervals, as required, and at least annually, to allow them to understand and keep up with any developments relevant to their role.
+Training should provide designated safeguarding leads with a good understanding of their own role, and the processes, procedures and responsibilities of other agencies, particularly children's social care, so they:

-- understand the assessment process for providing early help and statutory intervention, including local criteria for action and local authority children's social care referral arrangements. - have a working knowledge of how local authorities conduct a child protection case conference and a child protection review conference and be able to attend and contribute to these effectively when required to do so; - ensure each member of staff has access to, and understands, the school or college's child protection policy and procedures, especially new and part time staff; - are alert to the specific needs of children in need, those with special educational needs and young carers; - are able to keep detailed, accurate, secure written records of concerns and referrals; - understand and support the school or college with regards to the requirements of the Prevent duty and are able to provide advice and support to staff on protecting children from the risk of radicalisation; - are able to understand the unique risks associated with online safety and be confident that they have the relevant knowledge and up to date capability required to keep children safe whilst they are online at school or college; - can recognise the additional risks that children with SEN and disabilities (SEND) face online, for example, from online bullying, grooming and radicalisation and are confident they have the capability to support SEND children to stay safe online; - obtain access to resources and attend any relevant or refresher training courses; and - encourage a culture of listening to children and taking account of their wishes and feelings, among all staff, in any measures the school or college may put in place to protect them.
+- understand the assessment process for providing early help and statutory intervention, including local criteria for action and local authority children's social care referral arrangements; - have a working knowledge of how local authorities conduct a child protection case conference and a child protection review conference and be able to attend and contribute to these effectively when required to do so; - ensure each member of staff has access to, and understands, the school or college's child protection policy and procedures, especially new and part time staff; - are alert to the specific needs of children in need, those with special educational needs and young carers; - understand relevant data protection legislation and regulations, especially the Data Protection Act 2018 and the General Data Protection Regulations; - understand the importance of information sharing, both within the school and college, and with the three safeguarding partners, other agencies, organisations and practitioners; - are able to keep detailed, accurate, secure written records of concerns and referrals; - understand and support the school or college with regards to the requirements of the Prevent duty and are able to provide advice and support to staff on protecting children from the risk of radicalisation; - are able to understand the unique risks associated with online safety and be confident that they have the relevant knowledge and up to date capability required to keep children safe whilst they are online at school or college; - can recognise the additional risks that children with SEN and disabilities (SEND) face online, for example, from online bullying, grooming and radicalisation and are confident they have the capability to support SEND children to stay safe online;

+- obtain access to resources and attend any relevant or refresher training courses; and - encourage a culture of listening to children and taking account of their wishes and feelings, among all staff, in any measures the school or college may put in place to protect them.